TheRobBrennan/explore-graphql/back-end/javascript/apollo-server/apollo-tutorial/README.md

 Running the launches query returned a large data set of launches, which can slow down our app.
 How can we ensure we're not fetching too much data at once?

 Pagination is a solution to this problem that ensures that the server only sends data in small chunks.
-Cursor-based pagination is our recommended approach over numbered pages, because it eliminates the possibility of skipping items and displaying the same item more than once.
-In cursor-based pagination, a constant pointer (or cursor) is used to keep track of where in the data set the next items should be fetched from.
+Cursor-based pagination is our recommended approach over numbered pages because it eliminates the possibility of skipping items and displaying the same item more than once.
+In cursor-based pagination, a constant pointer (or cursor) is used to keep track of wherein the data set the next items should be fetched from.

 Notice we have a helper function `paginateResults` already defined for us in `src/utils.js`